 - The right to restrict processing

 - Rights in relation to automated decision making and profiling

-If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
+If you have a concern about the way that we are collecting or using your personal data, we ask that you contact us in the first instance.
 Alternatively, you can contact the Information Commissioner's Office.